 • Use execute to run them: execute filesystem__read_file with path "/home/user/documents/readme.md"

-• Consolidate multiple development tools into one interface
+• Tool consolidation: Multiple development tools through one MCP interface

 © Grafbase, Inc.